JackMS/Burn_Query/README.md

 ==========

 A HDF5 Query Generation Tool designed for use with the Burn package and SNSPH, using USEEPP for interfacing with the HDF5 files.
+Now also polls the SDF files from the model run as well to give you spatial/density/etc data to go with your abundances.

 Created because I got sick of writing subtly different variations of the same code to perform queries for a research project.
 When run with HDF5 files as